-Outer space will never be fully explored by humanity, which makes it such a ripe subject for fictional media—and that's especially true of anime.
+Outer space will never be fully explored by humanity, which makes it such a ripe subject for fiction—and that's especially true of anime with all the various series set in space.

-Anime series set in outer space offer all kinds of interesting concepts and plots, from strange discoveries about the universe to dystopian futures where Earth itself is no longer habitable.
+The best space anime series offer all kinds of interesting concepts and plots, from strange discoveries about the universe to dystopian futures where Earth itself is no longer habitable.

 Of course, you also have anime series where outer space is just a setting to explore futuristic technologies—like mechas and their pilots—and worlds with topographies that couldn't occur on Earth.

-Here are my picks for the best anime series set in outer space, that do a lot with their settings and offer something new to the genre.
+Here are our picks for the best space anime series that do a lot with their settings and bring something new to the genre.

 In the ID-0 anime series, we get a lot of traditional elements of mecha anime, but this time mixed with the feel of Sword Art Online.